What to do when someone dies checklist Australia - 38 Point Printable List

 Government Financial Assistance on Death

-• rental grants (available for people in a housing crisis and is a one-off grant of 2 weeks rent to help you pay for the cost of moving into private rental accommodation)
+• Rental grants - Available for people in a housing crisis, a one-off grant of 2 weeks rent to help you pay for the cost of moving into private rental accommodation

 4. Work Out Details of the Estate

-Tip: the last income tax return is a useful source of information
+Tip: The last income tax return is a useful source of information about assets and income sources.

 5. Notify Relevant Authorities